Any time you add a new coral or fish into your saltwater tank, it’s important to spend the time it takes and acclimate them properly.

 This can be done easily with a single piece of airline tubing which you can tie a knot in and start a siphon that will allow an acclimation time of 30 to 40 minutes and a drip rate of about 2 drips per second.
 You can also use a drip acclimation kit which is very easy to use and affordable.

 * Note: If you are not using the drip acclimation method, you can slowly add ¼-½ cup of water to the container every 5 minutes for 30–40 minutes.

 Step 4.
 Use coral dip for pest control

 Dipping your corals is important to prevent pests from entering your aquarium.
-Depending on the coral dip that you use the instructions could be different so ensure that you follow the directions properly.
-Dipping your corals into a pest control solution does not guarantee that you eliminate all hitchhikers from entering your tank but it is very beneficial and highly recommended.
+Depending on the coral dip that you use, the instructions could be different, so ensure that you follow the directions properly.
+Dipping your corals into a pest control solution does not guarantee that all hitchhikers will not enter your tank, but it is recommended and very helpful.

 Step 5.
 Add new corals to aquarium